skoolkid/skoolkit/sphinx/source/commands.rst

     -S ADDR, --start ADDR
                           Start converting at this address.
     -u, --upper           Write the disassembly in upper case.
-    --var name=value      Define a variable that can be used by @if, #EVAL, #IF and #MAP.
+    --var name=value      Define a variable that can be used by @if and the SMPL macros.
 This option may be used multiple times.
     -V, --version         Show SkoolKit version number and exit.
     -w, --no-warnings     Suppress warnings.
     -W CLASS, --writer CLASS